temporalio/temporal/docs/visibility-on-elasticsearch.md

 # Overview
-Cadence visibility APIs allow users to list open or closed workflows with filters such as WorkflowType or WorkflowID.
+Temporal visibility APIs allow users to list open or closed workflows with filters such as WorkflowType or WorkflowID.
 With Cassandra, there are issues around scalability and performance, for example:
  - list large amount of workflows may kill Cassandra node.
  - data is partitioned by domain, which means writing large amount of workflow to one domain will cause Cassandra nodes hotspots.